Creditor Harassment Attorney in Springfield

 Protecting your assets from creditors and eliminating harassing phone calls, mail, and other collection efforts is a benefit of filing bankruptcy.
 Once your bankruptcy is filed you have legal protection to stop harassment from collection agencies in Springfield, Missouri.

-How Does Bankruptcy Stop Creditor Harassment?
+Understanding How Bankruptcy Halts Creditor Harassment

 Whenever a Chapter 7 or Chapter 13 bankruptcy case is filed, there is an automatic stay that goes into effect.
 The automatic stay is an injunction, or a prohibition, on a creditor from taking action to collect a debt from someone that has filed bankruptcy.